 Financial poverty, poverty of spirit, or poverty of vision and hope can feel like a dead-end place.
 I’ve been in all of these places many times.
 Whether it’s a lack of external resources or internal resources, it can be hard to know how to move forward when it looks like the resources just aren’t there.

-Creating is one of those things I found could always be done and can breath life into dead space.
+I have found that creating can always be done and breathes life into dead space.
 We may have little, but we always have something.
-Creating forces us to look up and seek out…to engage our spirit and minds.
-Creating is an act of rebellion to the “way things are” and an act of revolution to change it for the better.
+Creating forces us to look up and engage our spirit and minds.
+Creating is an act of rebellion against “way things are” and an act of revolution to change it for the better.

 When I was raising my own kids in poverty, I let the inspiration of my grandparents propel me into living upward.
-While living in Alaska, my husband was working at his construction business.
-It provided “just enough”, but at this particular time, we were between paychecks and we had gone several days without a lot to eat.
-The kids were hungry and they complained to me about their hunger.
+While living in Alaska, my husband worked his construction business, which provided “just enough.”
+At this particular time, we were between paychecks and we had gone several days without much to eat.
+The kids were hungry .
 I couldn’t tell them to “wait just a few more days” until the next paycheck, so in the spirit of creating, I suggested they do what the pioneers did and pick the dandelions and eat them.
-I explained how nutritious they were and that would help us get through until our “harvest”.
+I explained how nutritious they were and that would help us get through until our “harvest.”
 That was all they needed to start their adventures of all things dandelion.
-What could have been a time of defeat, turned into victory with the dandelion soup, tea, and patties.
-The fond memories around the dandelion days have continued to nourish our souls and will undoubtedly continue to do so for generations to come.
+What could have been a time of defeat, turned into victory with the dandelion soup, tea, and patties(?).
+The fond memories around the Dandelion Days have continued to nourish our souls and will undoubtedly continue to do so for generations to come.

-A poem, a drawing, a new tool, a reimagined or newly accessorized garment, a freshly baked cookie, or a carefully constructed sandwich are ways of bringing life into our real worlds of struggle.
-The experience of creating and the enjoyment of the created thing can bring life into the moment, and create new life patterns that will last for generations to come.
+We can bring life into our real worlds of struggle through a poem, a drawing, a new tool, a reimagined or newly accessorized garment, a freshly baked cookie, or a carefully constructed sandwich .
+The experience of creating and the enjoyment of the created thing can bring life into the moment, and create new life patterns that will last for generations to come

-The Bringing-Home-to -Life series is a reminder that in our pursuit of creating peace, expectancy, belonging and sanctuaries for growth…it can be done with joy and excitement through small acts of nurturing, celebrating, creating and collaborating.
-No matter how bad things get (which they will), no matter how devastating the blows are (which is part of life), nurturing, celebrating, creating and collaborating are free and require very little of ourselves to bring life into each situation.
-These things make us feel good, and when we feel better, we do better, and that creates eternal ripples of change.
+The Bringing-Home-to -Life series is a reminder that our pursuit of creating peace, expectancy, belonging and sanctuaries for growth can be done with joy and excitement through small acts of nurturing, celebrating, creating and collaborating.
+These things are free and require very little of ourselves to bring life .
+These things make us feel good, and when we feel good, we do better, and that creates eternal ripples of change.